jean997/gfa_pipeline/README.md

 ```

 You will need to confirm changes by hitting enter at the prompt (or typing Y).
 This will install snakemake into your base environment.
 It will take a few minutes.
-Confim that snakmake is now installed by typing
+Confirm that snakmake is now installed by typing

 ```
 snakemake -h